 There's no choice.

-But I'm gonna tell you something, every American has the right not to be a victim of violent crime.
+Every American has the right not to be a victim of violent crime.

-And to suggest that we have to be sitting ducks and the people making this suggestion or slap hashtag laws that would ensure that we can't protect ourselves unless we want to be lawbreakers ourselves, uh, they themselves are protected.
+And to suggest that we have to be sitting ducks and the people making this suggestion or hashtag laws that would ensure that we can't protect ourselves unless we want to be lawbreakers ourselves, they themselves are protected.

 And it is, you know, there's nothing that I am hearing that is being proposed that would have stopped El Paso or Texas.